HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 PHYsical
 An abbreviation for the physical layer of the OSI model and refers to the circuitry required to implement physical layer functions.

+**PPP**
+Point to Point Protcol
+A data link protocol used to establish a direct connection between two nodes.
+It can provide connection authentication, transmission encryption, and compression.

 **SNMP**
 Simple Network Management Protocol
 Collects and organizes information about managed devices on IP networks can also modify the information to change device behavior.
 This protocol is supported by LwIP.